neurobin/python-morm/README.md

 # Initialize a FastAPI project

-Run `init_fap` in your project root.
+Run `init_fap app` in your project root.
 It will create a directory structure like this:

 ```
 ├── app
 │   ├── core
 │   │   ├── __init__.py
 │   │   ├── models
+│   │   │   ├── base.py
 │   │   │   ├── __init__.py
+│   │   │   └── user.py
 │   │   ├── schemas
 │   │   │   └── __init__.py
 │   │   └── settings.py